Two killed in robbery at San Francisco jewelry market

-SAN FRANCISCO (Reuters) - Two people were killed on Friday when at least one gunman opened fire during an armed robbery at a San Francisco jewelry market that prompted major technology companies located nearby to be placed on lockdown, police said.
+SAN FRANCISCO, July 12 (Reuters) - Two people were killed on Friday when at least one gunman opened fire during an armed robbery at a San Francisco jewelry market that prompted major technology companies located nearby to be placed on lockdown, police said.

 Police took one person into custody following the shooting at the Gift Center and Jewelry Mart, a multi-story building in the city’s South of Market neighborhood, and said they were conducting an extensive search for a possible second suspect.